 Ira Chaleff is the founder and president of Executive Coaching & Consulting Associates.
-He has recently been named one of the top 100 consultants by Executive Excellence Magazine (www.eep.com).
-He practices the high-stakes art of helping talented people prepare for and succeed in senior level roles that demand further professional growth.
+He has been named one of the top 100 leadership thinkers by Executive Excellence Magazine.
+He practices the high-stakes art of helping talented people prepare for and succeed in senior level roles that demand continuing professional growth.
 Whether working with Members of Congress and CEOs, or leadership teams and mid-level managers, he brings clarity to core success issues, and provides savvy and supportive guidance in effectively tackling them.

 As a coach, Ira provides a stimulating and safe environment for executives and their teams to examine, evaluate and significantly improve their management styles, skills and processes.
 Through targeted interviews, work-climate surveys, and multi-viewpoint feedback instruments, he involves all those who have a stake in the change process, analyzes their input and provides frank, constructive feedback sessions.
 In consultation with his clients, he designs programs that foster individual and team growth, and provides the coaching and facilitation to achieve desired outcomes.
 He simultaneously challenges and empowers the wider group to support the process so it is not undermined before beginning to demonstrate visible and sustainable results.